joerivanveen/each-domain-a-page/readme.txt

 Stable tag: 1.3.6
 License: GPLv3

-Serves a specific page or post from Wordpress depending on the domain used to access your Wordpress site.
+Serves a specific page or post from WordPress depending on the domain used to access your WordPress site.

 == Description ==

-Easily manage a large number of landing pages or one-page websites from a single Wordpress site.
+Easily manage a large number of landing pages or one-page websites from a single WordPress site.
 (For multisites use Multisite Landingpages.)

-This plugin is intended as an easy way to map different domains to different landing pages from your Wordpress site.
+This plugin is intended as an easy way to map different domains to different landing pages from your WordPress site.
 That way you can easily maintain a large number of one-page sites from a single Wordpress installation.

 You don't have to set anything up, it works out of the box.

-Just point a domain that you own to your Wordpress installation.
-In Wordpress, create a page for that domain.
+Just point a domain that you own to your WordPress installation.
+In WordPress, create a page for that domain.
 The slug should be the domain name without 'www' and with the .'s replaced by hyphens.

 You can see it working on my own domain: wordpresscoder.nl, which shows a special page with slug 'wordpresscoder-nl' on my joerivanveen.com blog (joerivanveen.com/blog/wordpresscoder-nl is the same).